RajAdeshra/100DaysofCode/Day 60/Day 60 Description.md

 Day 60 of my 100 days of Code
+### Topic:
+Java Word Pattern
+### Problem:
-Problem: A pattern and a string s, find if s follows the same pattern.
+A pattern and a string s, find if s follows the same pattern.
 Here follow means a full match, such that there is a bijection between a letter in pattern and a non-empty word in s.

 Example 1: